KadusSayali7/PowerBI_Project/README.md

-# This Project includes creating a Power BI Dashboard for efficiently analyze pizza sales data .This report contains following key insights extracted from pizza sales data:
+# This Project includes creating a Dashboard  using SQL and Power BI for efficiently analyze pizza sales data .This report contains following Insights from visuals using power bi desktop and KPI'S extracted from pizza sales data which are calculated using SQL.:
 1. Total Revenue
 2. Average value per order
 3. Total no of pizza's sold